MelbDjango/lesson-one/slides/CLASS.md

 - virtualenv creates isolated Python environments
 - Allows us to define consistent environments for development, testing and production
 - You'll want a new virtualenv for every Python project you develop
-- With pip it's super easy to install (and not even needed on Windows):
+- With pip its super easy to install (and not even needed on Windows):

 ```
 $ [sudo] pip3 install -U virtualenv